 UNC Park and Ride Lots

-Park and Ride lots owned by UNC require a permit, which may be obtained by students or employees of UNC from the UNC Department of Public Safety.
+Park and Ride lots owned by UNC require a permit, which may be obtained by students or employees of UNC from UNC Transportation and Parking.

 Download the new Chapel Hill Bicycle and Greenways map. [pdf]